Stranded vs Solid Wire: Which Conductor Type Should You Specify for Your Wire Harness?

 NEC ampacity at identical AWG gauge

 A solid wire is a single continuous metal conductor.
 A stranded wire bundles multiple thinner wires—called strands—twisted together in a helical pattern.
-Both use copper (or occasionally aluminum) as the conductor material.
-Both follow the same AWG sizing system, where the gauge number refers to the total conductor cross-section, not individual strand size.
-The differences show up in mechanical behavior, termination handling, and manufacturing cost.
+Both use copper and follow the same AWG sizing system.

 1. Construction: How Stranded and Solid Wire Are Made

 Stranded wire requires more steps.
 The manufacturer first draws copper into thin strands—a 19-strand 14 AWG wire uses individual strands of approximately 0.373 mm diameter.
-These strands are then fed into a stranding machine that twists them in a controlled helical lay pattern.
-The lay direction alternates between layers in concentric-lay construction to prevent the bundle from unraveling.
-After stranding, the bundle passes through insulation extrusion.
-The additional drawing, stranding, and quality steps explain why stranded wire costs more than solid wire at every gauge.
+These strands are then twisted in a controlled helical lay pattern.

 PropertySolid WireStranded Wire